History of the Jews in Latin America and the Caribbean: Bolivia

 From independence in 1825 to the end of the 19th century, some Jewish merchants and traders (both Sephardim and Ashkenazim) immigrated to Bolivia.
 Most took local women as wives, founding families that eventually merged into the mainstream Catholic society.
 This was often the case in the eastern regions of Santa Cruz, Tarija, Beni and Pando, where these merchants came from Brazil or Argentina.

 During the 20th century, substantial Jewish settlement began in Bolivia.
 In 1905, a group of Russian Jews, followed by Argentines, settled in Bolivia.
 In 1917, it was estimated that there were 20 to 25 professing Jews in the country.
 By 1933, when the Nazi era in Germany started, there were 30 Jewish families.
 The first large Jewish immigration occurred during the 1930s; the population had climbed to an estimated 8,000 at the end of 1942.
+Part of this wartime immigration was connected to the mining industrialist Mauricio Hochschild, whose company records are preserved in the Archivo Histórico de la Minería Nacional of COMIBOL.
+The collection, registered in UNESCO’s Memory of the World regional programme in 2016, documents activities related to Jewish immigration from Europe to Bolivia during the Holocaust, including the creation of the Israeli Immigrant Protection Society (SOPRO) and the Bolivian Colonization Society (SOCOBO).
+Hochschild also acquired agricultural properties in Coroico, Yungas, including Santa Rosa and Polo Polo, where immigrant workers were employed in agricultural activities.

 During the 1940s, 2,200 Jews emigrated from Bolivia to other countries.
-But the ones who remained have created communities in La Paz, Cochabamba, Oruro, Santa Cruz, Sucre, Tarija and Potosí.
+Those who remained established communities in La Paz, Cochabamba, Oruro, Santa Cruz, Sucre, Tarija and Potosí.
 After World War II, a small number of Polish Jews immigrated to Bolivia.

 By 2006, approximately 700 Jews remained in Bolivia.
 There are synagogues in the cities of Santa Cruz de la Sierra, La Paz, and Cochabamba.
 Most Bolivian Jews live in Santa Cruz de la Sierra.